Solanum lycocarpum: Uses

-Food
+Culinary use

 The ripe fruits are edible to humans, and are consumed by local populations in jams and preserves, but the unripe fruits are quite rich in tannin.
 The fruits are used as a fallback source of food for cattle in the dry season.

 At the onset of maturation, the whole fruit contains 85% moisture (by weight), 5% starch, and 10% other residue.
 The dry pulp, without peel and seeds, yields over 50% starch, more than cassava.
 The starch is locally separated by blending the fruit with water and straining.

 The pulp of the ripe fruit contains about 75% moisture, 11% carbohydrate, 1% fat, 1% protein, 1% ash, 2.5% soluble fiber, and 2% insoluble fiber.
 The main volatiles in the ripe fruit are hexanal (which has the scent of grass) and ethyl butanoate (scent of apple), although dozens of other compounds contribute to the fruit's aroma.

 All other parts of the plant are poisonous to humans.
 However, the leaves are eaten by cattle, and are also an important food source for the bat Platyrrhinus lineatus.